wandb/docs/docs/guides/app/features/panels/weave/intro.md

 ![](/images/weave/weave_filter_2.png)

 ### Map
 Map operations iterate over lists and apply a function to each element in the data.
-You can do this directly with a Weave query  or by inserting a new column from the column options.
+You can do this directly with a panel query  or by inserting a new column from the column options.
 ![](/images/weave/weave_map.png)
 ![](/images/weave/weave_map.gif)